opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 }
 ```

+If you have read about functors, this is significant because this is proof that any monad, is also a functor.
+If you haven't read about functors, rest assured that it is not important to understand for this article.

 ## Examples!
 ### List
 The list monad is quite interesting because to understand it, you have to limit your view of it to a subset of its functionality.
 Remember you can do a lot with lists: